ICT4LT

 The tutor has noted improved performance in role plays based on the dialogues in Encounters, not only when assessment follows practice with the software in the same class period, but also a week later when the assessment takes place at the beginning of the class.
 (Hewer 1998:9)

-The most frequently cited aspect was the role play in terms of being able to listen to a native speaker, to role play with them, to record your own input, and to compare it with the native speaker's.
-The tutor remarked that students expressed great pleasure at hearing themselves in a dialogue with a native speaker and that they seem to gain in confidence as a result of the experience.
-One respondant noted the value of the instant feedback in the exercise sections.
+The most frequently cited aspect was the role play in terms of being able to listen to a native speaker, to role-play with them, to record one's own input, and to compare it with the native speaker's.
+The tutor remarked that students expressed great pleasure at hearing themselves in a dialogue with a native speaker and that they seemed to gain in confidence as a result of the experience.
+One respondent noted the value of the instant feedback in the exercise sections.
 (Hewer 1998:10)

-The power that enables you to produce multimedia documents, to communicate with people all over the world, and to receive multimedia documents from websites worldwide, has also enabled software developers to incorporate a number of features which distinguish computer-based language learning activities from those based on more traditional media.
+The power that enables you to produce multimedia materials, to communicate with people all over the world, and to receive multimedia materials from websites worldwide, has also enabled software developers to incorporate a number of features which distinguish computer-based language learning activities from those based on more traditional media.
 See Module 2.2, Introduction to multimedia CALL.

 Ahmad K., Corbett G., Rogers M. & Sussex R. (1985) Computers, language learning and language teaching, Cambridge: Cambridge University Press.